West Ham United F.C. supporters: Rivalries

 On 17 September 1906 in a Western League game, a particularly ferocious encounter saw one player hurled against a metal advertising board and others being stretchered off following heavy tackles.
 The East Ham Echo reported: "From the very first kick of the ball it was seen likely to be some trouble, but the storm burst when Dean and Jarvis came into collision (Millwall had two players sent off during the match).
 This aroused considerable excitement among the spectators.
 The crowds on the bank having caught the fever, free fights were plentiful."

-In 1926 the General Strike was observed by workers in the East End, who were mainly West Ham supporters, but the Millwall-supporting shipyard workers of the Isle of Dogs refused to lend their support, provoking mass outrage.

 In 1972, a testimonial for Millwall defender Harry Cripps was marred by intense fighting between the two club's "firms", groups of hooligans intent on violence.

 Four years later, a Millwall supporter, Ian Pratt, died at New Cross station after falling out of a train during a fight with West Ham fans.
 Leaflets were later distributed at Millwall's home matches bearing the words: "A West Ham fan must die to avenge him".

 During a League Cup game on 25 August 2009, violent clashes transpired between the two sets of supporters' outside Upton Park.
 Police estimated hundreds of fans were involved.
 Millwall supporter Alan Baker was stabbed and left fighting for his life.
 The pitch was invaded three times by West Ham supporters, causing play to be suspended.
 The Football Association charged both clubs, investigated the aftermath and eventually fined West Ham £115,000.
 They were found to have failed to ensure their fans refrained from violent, threatening, obscene and provocative behaviour and from entering the field of play.
 Millwall were cleared of all charges.

 Violence among fans at matches between the two clubs can become so intense that there have been calls to never again allow games between the two in cup competitions and that any future league games be played behind closed doors.

 Matches against other London sides, such as Chelsea and Tottenham Hotspur are also derbies and violence has occurred between fans although the rivalry is not as intense as that between West Ham and Millwall.